 The US has recently installed the Climate Reference Network.
 Each of the 100+ stations in this network consists of three separate platinum resistance thermometers, located in near-ideal surroundings.
 These stations represent the state-of-the-art in near-surface temperature measurement.
 These stations are all in their original locations, remote from confounding influences.
 As limited as our ability to measure temperatures is, particularly on a global scale, our ability to accurately measure surface temperatures using sets of highly accurate instruments in "ideal" sites (CRN) is even more limited.
+Several members of the consensed climate science community have recently identified the need to develop a system such as the US CRN with global coverage.

 The most complete temperature coverage of the globe is accomplished by satellite.
-These measurements are referenced against the temperature of deep space, as well as against readings taken from high altitude weather balloons.
+These measurements are referenced against the temperature of deep space, as well as against readings taken from weather balloons.
 The satellite data is analyzed and reported by two organizations: University of Alabama, Huntsville (UAH); and, Remote Sensing Systems (RSS).
 The satellite record began in the late 1970s.